TheJumpCloud/support/ADMU/ReadMe.md

 ## Limitations of User Account Conversion

  There are limitations to consider when using the USMT utility for user account conversion.
-Because of this it is recommended to follow a one, some, many approach for migration to understand what and how the tool can and can not do in your environment.
+Because of this it is recommended to follow a one, some, many approach for migration to understand what and how the tool can and can not do in your specific environment.
 This is where further investigation needs to be done on streamlining and improving/documenting common scenarios and workarounds.

  [Follow this link to see what gets migrated using the default settings of the USMT.](https://docs.microsoft.com/en-us/windows/deployment/usmt/usmt-what-does-usmt-migrate#bkmk-3)